babangsund/babangsund.com/src/blog/what-makes-relay-great.md

 It originated as an internal tool at Facebook, which they eventually decided to open-source.
 So, the design is without a doubt, with engineering problems at Facebook in mind.
 If however, your application aligns with the goals of those at Facebook, Relay is for you.

->Relay is a highly opinionated framework, presumably built around Facebook-scale best-practices.
+>Relay is a highly opionionated framework, presumably built around Facebook-scale best-practices.
 And **you** get to build on top of that.

 Funnily enough, [Software Engineering Daily released a podcast today, featuring Tom Occhino](https://softwareengineeringdaily.com/2019/07/18/facebook-open-source-management-with-tom-occhino/) who is the engineering director of the React group at Facebook.
 He shares with us, that this is a very common pattern for open-source tools at Facebook.
 Which in hindsight is obvious, when you look at something like Relay.

 ---

-### Beyong the docs
+### Beyond the docs

 Using Relay in a complex application, you risk getting to a point, where you realize that the documentation may be insufficient for your needs.
 So you start reading the source code.